lumicks/pylake/docs/tutorial/correlatedstacks.rst

 --------------------------------------

 Quite often, it is interesting to correlate events on the camera's to `channel` data.
-To quickly explore the correlation between images in a `CorrelatedStack` and channel data you can use the following function::
+To quickly explore the correlation between images in a :class:`~lumicks.pylake.correlated_stack.CorrelatedStack` and channel data you can use the following function::

     # Making a plot where force is correlated to images in the stack.